-Kansas is home to an impressive variety of birds, from the bright colors of the cardinal to the majestic flight of the bald eagle.
+Kansas is home to an impressive variety of birds, from the cardinal’s bright colors to the bald eagle’s majestic flight.
 These birds can be found all around the state, from the open plains to the forests of eastern Kansas.

 With over 400 species of birds in the state, there is something to see and appreciate for everyone.

-In this article, we’ll take a look at some of the most fascinating birds of Kansas and explore their habitats, behaviors, and conservation.
+In this article, we’ll look at some of the most fascinating birds of Kansas and explore their habitats, behaviors, and conservation.

 1. American Goldfinch